 The Ramsey County Bar Foundation offers a scholarship of up to $6,000 to a law student who attends a Minnesota law school and who is a member of a group traditionally under-represented in the legal profession (including race, sex, ethnicity, sexual orientation or disability).
 The applicant must be a current law student with a record of academic or professional achievement and must display leadership qualities through past work experience, community involvement or student activities.

-In 2016, three local law students received scholarships from the foundation as recommended by the RCBA Diversity Committee.
-Applications for the 2017 scholarship will be accepted in February, 2017.
+In 2017, seven local law students received scholarships from the foundation as recommended by the RCBA Diversity Committee.
+Applications for the 2018 scholarship will be accepted in February, 2018.

 Major Fundraising Events